MakerPnP/egui_deferred_table/README.md

    with equal amount of calls to `header.col`, usually requiring repeating the conditional logic.
 3) Only at the API level.
 4) Somewhat difficult to achieve at run-time due to the API without extreme care.
 The examples use many magic numbers and switch statements when handling columns.
-5) Very slow with a data set of ~1000 rows and 13 columns, text-only data built from strings, floats or enums.
+5) Very slow with a data set of ~1000 rows and 13 columns, often requiring lots of up-front conversion to the type used by the rows.
 6) The `RowViewer` trait in the API mixes many concerns in a 'garbage-bin' style API which attempts to do everything: presentation, copy/paste, insertion/deletion, filtering, hotkeys, events.
    This leads to you having to implement or work-around features that you do not need/use/want.
 It also mixes presentation with business-logic.  e.g. your cell rendering code is defined in the same trait impl that also selection changes and data deletion.
 No clear separation between user interactions and rendering.
 7) Since the underlying table grid system and row/column sizing is `egui_extras::Table`, it suffers from all the same issues as `egui_extra::Table`
+8) Supports click events.

 * The author of this crate has evaluated and used all the above crates in large desktop-style productivity apps.